frc1418/frc1418.github.io/README.md

 3. Navigate to `localhost:4000` to view the output of the site.

+## Troubleshooting
+When running steps in [Setup](#-Setup), there may be an error while installing certain gems.
+If this is the case, run the following command to update the [Gemfile.lock](/Gemfile.lock), which should fix the problem

+       bundle update

+Then retry the steps in [Setup](#-Setup)

 ## Authors
 * [Erik Boesen](https://github.com/ErikBoesen) - Code, art & design
 * [Carter Fendley](https://github.com/CarterFendley) - Code